 Number of Entries

-You may submit up to two entries for a print competition and up to three entries for a digital competition.
+You may submit up to two entries for a print competition and up to two entries for a digital competition.
 The exceptions are:

 - Photo Panel: only one entry, comprising 4 to 6 separately mounted prints.